JChurchley91/ruffit/README.md

 # ruffit

-A Python CLI tool for monitoring `.py` files and automatically running code quality checks and formatting.
+A modern Python CLI tool to monitor `.py` files and automatically run code quality checks and formatting on change.

 ## Features

-- Watches for changes to Python files in any folder you specify
+- **Watches** for changes to Python files in any folder you specify
-- Debounces rapid file events to avoid duplicate triggers
+- **Debounces** rapid file events to avoid duplicate triggers
 - On modification, automatically runs:
   - `ruff format` to auto-format code
-  - `ruff check` to lint and check for code issues
+  - `ruff check` to lint and check for code issues (with optional autofix)
   - `ty check` to check type annotations
-- Rich terminal output for clear, colorful feedback
+- **Rich terminal output** for clear, colorful feedback
-- Flexible CLI: monitor any folder by name, or the whole project
+- **Flexible CLI**: monitor any folder or the whole project
+- **Easy to extend and test** (modular code, pytest support)

 ## Installation